2018 is over and we are just a few days into 2019.

 Simplify: Making things slightly easier

 Western society has lost the ability and joy of living simply and being present.
-I cannot stress this enough - but by simplifying different aspects - or areas - in your life one step at a time (and also repeatedly), you can really become a much more calmer person and spend less time on worrying about things or looking for stuff due to clutter.
+I cannot stress this enough - but by simplifying different aspects - or areas - in your life one step at a time (and also repeatedly), you can really become a much calmer person and spend less time on worrying about things or looking for stuff due to clutter.

 Again, your goal here is not perfection.
-It is a happier, more simple and stress-free life that eventually can lead to better habits and effectivity, which basically means more time in life to do the things that really matters and are so much more worthy of your time.
+It is a happier, more simple and stress-free life that eventually can lead to better habits and effectivity, which basically means more time in life to do the things that really matter and are so much more worthy of your time.
 Focus on now and be present.
 Don’t stay stuck in the past - for it is the past.

 However, it is important to deal with baggage, but seek help to get such things sorted out.
-You have the chance to get up and change the course of your life, whether it is about lifestyle, weight loss, your financial businesses, ditching bad habits, decluttering your life etc.
+You have the chance to get up and change the course of your life, whether it is about a lifestyle, weight loss, your financial businesses, ditching bad habits, decluttering your life etc.

 Learn to let things go by keeping it simple instead of complicated.
 Spend time with positive people and know that negative talk is like the plague.